raphaelleroffo/intro-to-gis/Session5/session5_tutorial.md

 ## III.
 Building a choropleth

 We will now focus on the London boroughs.
 More specifically, one field in the London Borough census data is of interest to us: **The Average Public Transport accessibility Score**.
 We'd like to create a choropleth in which each borough takes a colour that symbolizes the "intensity" of that score.
-For instance, we could pick a white to green colour ramp.
-Greener boroughs score better on the accessibility to public transport.
+For instance, we could pick a white to dark blue colour ramp.
+The darker the blue, the better the boroughs scored in terms of accessibility to public transport.

-### **3.1 Refactoring fields**
+### **3.1 Changing a field's data type**

 We want to apply a `Graduated symbology`.
 However, our accessibility score field does not appear when we try to select a value.
 Can you guess why?